History of Mana Island

 Whalers set up on Mana and use the foreshore area to boil down their whale blubber.
 There is no shortage of driftwood for a fire.

-The Ngati-Toa tribe, led by Te Rauparaha, migrate south from their ancestral grounds around Kawhia Harbour.
+1820s The Ngati Toa tribe, led by Te Rauparaha, migrates south from its ancestral grounds around Kawhia Harbour.
 This movement was known as the Heke Tahu-Tahu-Ahi.

 1822-23 The tribes from Raglan and Kawhia conquer the Rangitane lands.
-Te Rauparaha’s nephew, Te RangIaeatea, settles on Mana Island which is owned by these Ngati-Toa chiefs and the tohunga of the tribe, Wataruihi Nohorua.
+Te Rauparaha’s nephew, Te Rangihaeata, settles on Mana Island which is owned by these Ngati Toa chiefs and the tohunga of the tribe, Wataruihi Nohorua.

-Captain Dundas, in command of the HM Warspite, visits Cook Strait and names the island after his vessel, “Warspite Island”.
+1827 Captain Dundas, in command of the HM Warspite, visits Cook Strait and names the island after his vessel “Warspite Island”.

 A whaler, William Cooper, visits Mana Island and moves to the southern end of Porirua.
 He starts a boat building business.
 Many of his boats are used in the sea between the island and the mainland.

-A Maori chief is killed by a lance during a scuffle over trading, while aboard the whaling barque “Caroline”.
+1836 A Maori chief is killed by a lance during a scuffle over trading, while aboard the whaling barque Caroline.
 This is probably what triggered the years of tension between Maori and Pakeha in the area.
-The “Minerva” captained by Leslie, lands at Sydney with four bales of excellent quality wool from Mana.
+The Minerva captained by Leslie, lands at Sydney with four bales of excellent quality wool from Mana.

-Captain Samuel Cherry is killed at Mana.
-Some say in retaliation for the death of the Chief the year before.
+1838 Captain Samuel Cherry is killed at Mana.
+Some say in retaliation for the death of the Chief nearly two years before.

-John Bell dies suddenly.
-No planks can be found for a coffin, so an old friend from Dundee, “Scotch Jock” Nicol and Johnny Knochs bury him in a rum barrel on the island.
+1838 John Bell dies suddenly.
+No planks can be found for a coffin, so an old friend from Dundee, “Scotch Jock” Nicol and Johnny Knocks bury him in a rum barrel on the island.

-During May, Thomas Bell, (father of John Bell), and Frederick Paterson transfered their interest in the Island to Henry Moreing.
-Whaler Jock Niccol married Kahe Te Rauoterangi, a daughter of the Ngati-Toa Chief, Te Mataha.
-Kahe is known to the Whalers as, “Betty”.
-The identical Fraser twins build a schooner and name her, “Mana”.
-They also stock their other North & South Island sheep runs with Merino’s from the Island.
+During May, Thomas Bell, (father of John Bell), and Frederick Paterson transfer their interest in the island to Henry Moreing.
+Whaler Jock Nicol marries Kahe Te Rauoterangi, a daughter of the Ngati Toa Chief, Te Mataha.
+Kahe is known to the whalers as, “Betty”.
+The identical Fraser twins build a schooner and name her Mana.
+They also stock their other North & South Island sheep runs with merino sheep from the island.

-Te Rangihaeata leaves Mana and never returns.
-He takes a prominent part in the Wairau affray on June 17th, sets up Matai-Taua at the head of the Pauatahanui Inlet.
-When finally routed from there he retreated to Porotawhao and his hapu, the Ngati-Huia.
+1843 Te Rangihaeata leaves Mana and never returns.
+He takes a prominent part in the Wairau affray on 17 June, and sets up Matai-Taua at the head of the Pauatahanui Inlet.
+When finally routed from there he retreats to Porotawhao and his hapu, the Ngati-Huia.

-The Whalers are still operating two boats from their Mana station.
+The whalers are still operating two boats from their Mana Island station.

-The early Scottish whaler, jock Niccol, and his wife, Kahe Te Rauoterangi, leave Mana and establish an inn at Pukerua Bay (Pukerua Bush).
+The early Scottish whaler, Jock Nicol, and his wife, Kahe Te Rauoterangi, leave Mana and establish an inn at Pukerua Bay (Pukerua Bush).

-The Wellington Militia fight with Te RangIaeata in the Horokiwi Valley.
+The Wellington militia fight with Te Rangihaeata in the Horokiwi Valley.
 He retreats further up the valley.